PhABC/participation-token/README.md

 + Organize an annual lottery based on annual participation score
 + Create a priority list for events with restricted number of participants, where users with most tokens are prioritized.
 + Act as a publicly available social metric of "how involved" in a certain community someone is.
-+ "Proof" of participation orcacle
++ "Proof" of participation oracle

 # Participation Token issuance logic